Chapter 3:

 Reiko’s mornings always began with fire.

-She saw the same dream every night, a pallid, sickly looking ember resting in a hearth of crumbling ash.
-After teaching herself how to lucid dream, Reiko had tried everything: dousing the flames with rivulets of water or smothering it with dampened cloth.
+A pallid ember rested in a hearth of ash.
+Reiko had tried everything: dousing the flames with rivulets of water or smothering it with cloth.
 Sometimes, she tried using her own body to extinguish the flames.

 Nothing ever worked.

-The fire endured until the moment of her awakening, when it tore through the darkness like claws ripping open the night sky.
-The flames consumed her body, and Reiko awakened that morning feeling as if her limbs and bones were moth wings cannibalized by candlelight.
+The fire endured until the moment of her awakening, when it tore through the darkness and consumed her body, and Reiko awakened that morning feeling as if her limbs and bones were moth wings cannibalized by candlelight.

 Reiko lay with her back flat on her mattress.
 She stared up at the ceiling until the scorching heat in her veins subsided, a full half hour of every day she had been forced to let go.
-She also glanced at the inert air conditioner above the bed; she had long since learned leaving it on at night did little to ease the pain, and her monthly electricity bill became a separate, albeit equally unpleasant, affair.
+She also glanced at the inert air conditioner above the bed; she had learned leaving it on at night did little to ease the pain and her electricity bill became a separate, albeit equally unpleasant, affair.

-When Reiko turned her head, the woman she had brought home with her last night lay beside her, nested beneath brown linen sheets.
-Like all the other women that Reiko had grown accustomed to over the years, this one wore a crown of tendriled black hair and an excess of smeared pink lipstick.
+When Reiko turned her head, a woman lay beside her, nested beneath linen sheets.
+This one wore a crown of tendrilled black hair and an excess of smeared pink lipstick.
 Reiko remembered the woman clinging to her arms, begging Reiko to accompany her longer because she was so lonely every night, because her husband was on yet another business trip, because Reiko looked lonely too, because this, because that…

 As her fingers cooled, Reiko reached over and stroked the woman’s dimpled cheeks.
 Tears mixed with the woman’s eyeliner and spotted the pillow with the color of summer hydrangea.